 It’s perfect for new and existing raised beds because it can be used as a base and mulch.

-Three buckets of the worst mistake I could have ever made.
+Here we have three buckets of the worst mistake I could have ever made.
 That’s right for a short time I implemented a stationary chicken coop.
 NEVER AGAIN!

+The animal droppings also compliment and really make the biggest difference in my experience.
 If you don’t have access or might be looking to find some, I’ve got some great tips on Finding Animal Manure.